-- 1. Meet admission requirements for Galveston College and the Vocational Nursing program. - 2.
-Currently hold an overall GPA of 2.25, as well as a GPA of 2.25 on all prerequisite courses. - 3.
+- 1. Meet admission requirements for Galveston College and the Vocational Nursing program including entrance examination. - 2.
+Currently hold an overall GPA of 2.5, as well as a GPA of 2.5 on all prerequisite courses. - 3.
 Arrange to have transcripts from all former institutions including high school or a G.E.D. certificate sent to the Admissions Office at Galveston College. - 4.
-Have a letter concerning eligibility from previous nursing program sent to the Director of Nursing. - 5.
-Submit course syllabi for review to the Nursing Director. - 6.
-Complete examinations and skills check-offs according to the procedure for transfers.
+Have a letter concerning eligibility from previous nursing program sent to the Director of Nursing.